studentkittens/lncs-pandoc/paper.md

 Many developers are not even fully aware of these difficulties.
-The software is either distributed as binary blob for proprietary software or as source code archive for Open Source Software (ref).
+The software is either distributed as binary blob for proprietary software or as source code archive for Open Source Software.
 In the first case the user has only a slight chance of getting the software working when he has incompatible dependencies.
 In the latter case the user is able to compile the software himself, possibly using the correct, working dependency.
 But in both cases the